 alternatives --config gcc

 LLVM-CLANG: PCLinuxOS' clang and llvm packages are non-fonctionnal to compile C/C++ programs, because the "mandriva" vendor support is missing from the upstream sources.
 I made a patch and recompiled the whole shebang, also adding compiler-rt and OpenMP along llvm/clang.
-Of course, I also used the latest llvm-clang release (7.0.0).
+Of course, I also used the latest llvm-clang release.
 You will find the all-in-one "llvm-clang" package in this repository, which deprecates PCLinuxOS' "clang*" and "llvm*" packages.
 And since PCLinuxOS' qt5tools depends on a shared llvm library, I also provide here the recompiled qt5tools version (with statically linked llvm libraries so that qt5tools does not depend on it).

 MESA: PCLinuxOS' Mesa is using dynamic llvm libraries, and since my llvm-clang package uses static libraries (as recommended by llvm's authors themselves), I'm providing here a recompiled set of mesa package, linked against the llvm's static libraries (this also entitles you to update llvm/clang at any time, or even uninstall it completely, without having to worry about recompiling Mesa !).

 TCL/TK stuff: I provide here tkimg v1.4.6 and dbus-tcl v2.2 which are missing from PCLinuxOS packages, and a newer tcltls (v1.6.7 , i.e. the last working version: v1.7 is fucked up).